 I spoke with the team of 7 technicians to understand how the site was used on an everyday basis and how that could guide the redesign to serve the most important issues first.
 Along with understanding how the current site could be improved, I also wanted to know what new features the team needed to plan for future designs.

-To understand the site’s pain points, I walked through the site myself and noted any areas that could potentially be improved.
+To further understand more about the site’s pain points, I walked through the site myself and noted any areas that could potentially be improved.
+My resulting findings showed that the site could benefit from improved hierarchy and better information organization.

 The mobile version of our desktop site was designed to be more minimal, with less information on the page than seen on the desktop site, and prioritizing the main key functions that are needed to maintain the carts in the field.
 This version would primarily be used on site by the technicians and would allow them to quckly document or diagnose any issues found with the carts.